Lamer87/Space_Engineers_DLC_unlocker/README.md

     <br>

-  - 🦠 If your antivirus detects "steam_api64.dll" as a trojan, make an exception for it.
+  - 🦠 If your antivirus detects "steam_api64.dll" as a malware, make an exception for it.
     It's safe, but software houses don't like it when you play their dlcs for free.
   <br>